-The company was setup up by Baiju Bhatt and Vladimir Tenev former college students at Standford University.
-When they left college, they headed straight to Wall Street to setup their own business, specializing in creating trading platforms for some of the worlds biggest financial institutions.
-Here they noticed that electronic trading firms and high-frequency traders paid little or nothing to place thousands of trades every day, while retail traders were being charged $10 a trade.
+The company was set up by Baiju Bhatt and Vladimir Tenev, former college students at Stanford University.
+When they left college, they headed straight to Wall Street to set up their own business, specializing in creating trading platforms for some of the world’s biggest financial institutions.
+Here they noticed that electronic trading firms and high-frequency traders paid little or nothing to place thousands of trades every day, while retail traders were being charged $10-$20 per trade.
 They made it their mission to challenge the status quo.

 Setting Up an Account

-In comparison to other brokerages, it’s easy to setup an account and only takes 5 minutes to fill out your details, and then you wait for approval.
+In comparison to other brokerages, it’s easy to set up an account and only takes 10 minutes to fill out your details, and then wait for approval.

 To apply for an account, you are required to meet these four requirements:

-Have a mobile device to use the app (currently, they are working on desktop version to cater to everyone)
+- Have a mobile device to use the app (currently, they are working on the desktop to cater to everyone)

-No Commissions & no account minimum – Zero commission trades is the sole reason why Robinhood is quickly becoming the top rated broker for millennial investors.
-Brokerage firms such as Etrade and Interactive Brokers charge a fee every time you buy and sell a stock; typically they charge $10-$20 per trade.
+No Commissions & no account minimum – Zero commission trades is the sole reason why Robinhood is quickly becoming the most popular broker for millennial trades.
+Brokerage firms such as Etrade and Interactive Brokers charge a fee every time you buy and sell stock; typically they charge $5 -$10 per trade.
 Over time this can add up and eat into your potential profits.

 User Interface – The app’s design and the user interface is very slick.
 Their easy-to-use interface means it’s simple for novices to place trades.
 The interface’s theme changes color from light during market hours to dark during when the stock exchange is closed.

-Best Stock Trading App for Beginners – Ideal for first-time investors who have little or no day trading experience and have a small amount of money to invest.
-Part-time traders can gain a feel for the market in a safe environment and then later can upgrade to broker that offer more advanced features such as level 2, charts and quick executions.
+Great for Beginners – Ideal for first-time investors who have limited day trading experience and have a small amount of money to invest.
+Part-time traders can gain a feel for the market in a safe environment and then later upgrade to a broker that offers more advanced features such as level 2, charts and quick executions.

-Smart Notifications – Alert members to news such – earnings reports, dividends or stock splits, giving you timely information which will help you manage your portfolio.
+Smart Notifications – Alert members to news such – earnings reports, dividends or stock splits, giving you timely information that will help you manage your portfolio.

-Not Suitable for Penny Stock Traders – This app is more suited for buying big blue chip stocks and ETF’s.
-There is a limited selection of penny stocks under $1 available on Robinhood; most penny shares trade on smaller exchanges such as the OTCBB and Pink Sheets.
+Not suitable for penny stock traders – This app is better suited for buying blue chip stocks and ETFs.
+There is a limited selection of penny stocks on Robinhood; most penny stocks trade on smaller exchanges such as the OTCBB and Pink Sheets.
 Millennials have a strange obsession with penny stocks on Robinhood, most of them randomly invest in a company under $1 hoping to strike it rich.
 Luck is not a strategy; you might as well flush your money down the toilet!

 PDT rule – By offering free trades. they encourage people to trade more frequently, and they focus much on short-term price movements.
 Scalping is a waste of time due to high-frequency trading as you will get front-run by algorithms.
-The pattern day trading rule tends to stop most users from over trading.
+The pattern day trader rule tends to stop most users from overtrading.